-Configure, Fixed Scanner
+Fixed Scanner

-This group defines the parameters for a fixed scanner that may be connected to the Controller, The data is stored under the Scan Report (see Reports, Scan Report).
+This group defines the parameters for a fixed scanner that may be connected to the Controller, The data is stored under the Scan Report (see "Reports" on page 28).

 No Read String: The No Read String must match the No Read string that is transmitted by a fixed scanner.
 The printing will be stopped upon reaching the maximum value.